 AI fever is everywhere.
 And, our industry wasn’t an exception.
-AI in Adtech industry has gone far from basic data analysis and mining.
+AI in the Adtech industry has gone far from basic data analysis and mining.
 We’re seeing increased adoption of AI and machine learning to do literally everything in the media buying process.

 Hence, we’ve invited AI into our industry.
 Since then, we’ve seen substantial growth in accuracy and scaling.
 Today, we’re gonna take a look at how AI has been used by some innovative companies to better the Adtech landscape.